entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Lu *et al*.
 (2012) coded the number of supraorbitals: two (1); more than two (2)

+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 12. Posterior or posteriormost supraorbital (postfrontal) extends anterior of orbit: yes (0); no (1)

 > Daeschler *et al*.
 (2006), Character 86; Long *et al*.
 (2006), Character 57; Swartz (2012), Character 109; Zhu *et al*.
 (2017), Character 12; Cloutier *et al*.
 (2020), Character 12; Simões and Pierce (2021), Character 9; Clement *et al*.
 (2021), Character 12; Choo *et al*.
 (2024), Character 12

+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 13. Relative size of anterior (or anteriormost) supraorbital (prefrontal, posterior tectal of Jarvik) and posterior (or posteriormost) supraorbital (postfrontal): similar (0); anterior supraorbital much bigger (1)